phamhungcrab/phamhungcrab/README.md

 ---

-## 🚀 Featured projects
+## 🚀 Featured Projects

-### 🏪 StoreManager – Phần mềm quản lý chuỗi cửa hàng (Java + MySQL)
+### 🏪 StoreManager – Store Chain Management (Java + MySQL)

-Hệ thống quản lý đa chức năng cho chuỗi cửa hàng: khách hàng – kho – tài chính.
-- Java + JavaFX, MySQL, kiến trúc nhiều module (Customer, Inventory, Finance).
-- Hỗ trợ xem tồn kho, lịch sử xuất nhập, ngân sách cửa hàng, công nợ nhà cung cấp.
+A multi-module management system for a retail store chain: customers, inventory, and finance.

+- Built with **Java + JavaFX** and **MySQL**
+- Modules for viewing stock history, store budgets, and supplier payables
+- Focus on clear separation between UI, services, and data access

 🔗 Repo: [StoreManager](https://github.com/phamhungcrab/StoreManager)

 ---

 ### 🎓 Online Exam System – IT4409-20251 (C#)

-Hệ thống thi trắc nghiệm online viết bằng C#.
-- Backend C#, có thư mục `OnlineExamBe` và tài liệu trong `docs/`.
-- Tham gia với nhiều thành viên trong nhóm.
+An online multiple-choice examination system written in **C#**.

+- Backend in C#
+- Project structure with backend code and documentation
+- Designed and built as a team project

 🔗 Repo: [IT4409-20251](https://github.com/phamhungcrab/IT4409-20251)

 ---

 ### 🧑‍🎓 StudentManagementSystem – Full-stack Student Management

-Hệ thống quản lý sinh viên với frontend thuần HTML/CSS/JS & backend Node.js/Express (MongoDB mặc định, có hỗ trợ MySQL).
-- Chức năng: quản lý sinh viên, lớp, khoa, người dùng, CSV/PDF export,…
+A full-stack system to manage students, classes, departments, and users.

+- Frontend: vanilla **HTML/CSS/JS**
+- Backend: **Node.js/Express** (MongoDB by default, can be adapted to MySQL)
+- Supports student management, class management, CSV/PDF export, and more

 🔗 Repo: [StudentManagementSystem](https://github.com/phamhungcrab/StudentManagementSystem)

 ---

-### 🤖 AIchatbot – Chatbot hỗ trợ học “Nhập môn Trí tuệ Nhân tạo”
+### 🤖 AIchatbot – AI Assistant for “Introduction to AI”

-Chatbot web (Flask) giúp sinh viên hỏi–đáp nội dung môn IT3160 – “Nhập môn Trí tuệ Nhân tạo”.
+A web-based chatbot to help students with the **“Introduction to Artificial Intelligence”** course.

+- Built with **Flask**, **SQLite**, and **classic ML algorithms**
-- Sử dụng Naïve Bayes + KNN + Cosine Similarity.
+- Uses Naïve Bayes, KNN, and Cosine Similarity
-- Dữ liệu từ SQLite, giao diện Flask + HTML (Jinja2) + CSS + JS.
+- Frontend with Flask templates (HTML + CSS + JS)

 🔗 Repo: [AIchatbot](https://github.com/phamhungcrab/AIchatbot)